 When should an assessment be considered?

-In the event that students continue to struggle despite targeted intervention an appropriate assessment should be considered.
-If the student appears to be experiencing language-related difficulties then an assessment by a speech pathologist is recommended, whereas if the difficulties are specifically related to learning in a particular academic area, then an assessment by a psychologist, ideally with experience in the education field, should be sought.
+In the event that the child continues to struggle despite targeted intervention, an appropriate assessment should be considered.
+If the child appears to be experiencing language-related difficulties, then an assessment by a speech pathologist is recommended, whereas if the difficulties are specifically related to learning in a particular academic area, then an assessment by a psychologist, ideally with experience in the education field, should be sought.
+If the student is experiencing difficulties with fine and gross motor skills, an assessment by an occupational therapist may be beneficial.